etherdata-blockchain/etherdata-sdk/docs/docs/python/api/etherdata_sdk/json_rpc/json_rpc_methods.md

 address: DATA, 20 Bytes - address of the storage.
 position: The integer of the position in the storage.
-tag: QUANTITY_TAG - integer block number, or the string "latest", "earliest" or "pending", see the default block parameter
+tag: QUANTITY_TAG - integer block number, or the string &quot;latest&quot;, &quot;earliest&quot; or &quot;pending&quot;, see the default block parameter
 #### Returns

 valur: The value at this storage position.